zmahfuz0613/pokedex-lab/README.md

 ## Requirements

 1. Using Bootstrap, create a submit button called "Catch 'Em All!" that, when clicked, makes a request to the PokéApi and lists all Pokémon in the browser.
-Each character should appear in the DOM in a Bootstrap card and include the Pokémon's name and a bulleted list of abilities.
+Each character should appear in the DOM in a Bootstrap card and include the Pokémon's name.
 2. Add an input field/search bar with a submit button called "Search".
 When the user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's Bootstrap card will appear in the DOM.
 3. Add a Bootstrap dropdown menu that includes the following options: Name, ID, Ability, Location and Move.
 4. Focus the search based on the option the user selects for the dropdown menu.
 When the Search button is clicked, make a request to the PokéApi to search the Pokémon property that matches the selected option for what is in the input field.